-Theme 1: Our towns and villages Theme 2: Growth through innovation Theme 3: Our natural environment Theme 4: Our infrastructure Maintain heritage listings in Snowy Valleys' Local Environmental Plan to facilitate the conservation of our heritage.
-Investigate a community garden and urban food policy to encourage local food production.
-Work with the NSW and Federal Governments to take advantage of the opportunities provided by Snowy 2.0 ongoing medium term ongoing Council will deliver Masterplans focussing upon improved accessibility and amenity for Tumut, Tumbarumba, Batlow and Adelong local commercial centres with a view to increasing activity within, and the viability of, the downtown areas. short and medium term and ongoing Actively promote Council's formal Pre- Application services and commence the Snowy Valleys Design Awards to be held every three
+Theme 1: Our towns and villages Theme 2: Growth through innovation Theme 3: Our natural environment Theme 4: Our infrastructure A10 Maintain heritage listings in Snowy Valleys' Local Environmental Plan to facilitate the conservation of our heritage.
+A30 Identify studies and data required to address gaps and/or limitations and improve knowledge and management of flood risk including climate change.
+A39 Council will work with the Brungle-Tumut Land Aboriginal Council to collaborate and provide support should they choose to prepare a Development Delivery Plan in accordance with State Environmental Planning Policy (Aboriginal Land) 2019. ongoing short term and ongoing medium term A11 Consider planning controls contained within Snowy Valley's Local Environmental Plan and Development Control Plan to ensure high quality construction and design considering the NSW Government Architect design guideline publication 'Urban Design for Regional NSW'.
+A31 Undertake priority studies and management plans to address gaps in knowledge or management of flood risk and fulfil flood risk management responsibilities in accordance with the NSW Flood Prone Land Policy.
+A40 Work with the NSW and Federal Governments to take advantage of the opportunities provided by Snowy 2.0 short term short term and ongoing ongoing A12 Council will deliver Masterplans focussing upon improved accessibility and amenity for Tumut, Tumbarumba, Batlow and Adelong local commercial centres with a view to increasing activity within, and the viability of, the downtown areas.
+A32 Undertake a climate risk assessment and identify priority issues for Council and the community. short and medium term and ongoing medium term A13 Actively promote Council's formal Pre- Application services and commence the Snowy Valleys Design Awards to be held every three years to encourage and foster good design.
+A33 Investigate a community garden and urban food policy to encourage local food production. ongoing medium term